RESTGroup/rstsr-book/src/fundamentals/04-arithmetics_and_broadcasting.md

 We have already shown that `%` is the operator for matrix multiplication.
 This is RSTSR specific usage.
 This may cause some confusion, and we will discuss this topic.

-Firstly, we follow convention of numpy that `*` will always be elementwise multiply, similar to `+`.
+Firstly, we follow convention of numpy that `*` will always be elementwise multiply, similar to `+`, and it does not give matrix multiplication or vector inner dot.

 ```rust
 {{#include ../../listings/features-default/tests/arithmetics_and_broadcasting.rs:star_as_elem_mult}}